hyperledger/iroha-2-docs/src/reference/torii-endpoints.md

 ::: tip Guarantees

-It is not guaranteed that successful update of configuration means that the configuration is indeed updated.
+A successful configuration update does not guarantee that the configuration is indeed updated.
 While consecutive [configuration retrievals](#configuration-retrieve) will return updated values, the actual update is performed asynchronously.